jamiepoli/JamvieCTF/content/posts/34_nahamcon2022.md

   - ssti
   - csrf
   - arduino

 toc: true
 ---

 ## Just in Time

-Maple Bacon played in NahamCon CTF 2022 this past weekend, which came as a surprise - we were fully planning on focusing our efforts onto AngstromCTF which overlapped.
+Maple Bacon played in NahamCon CTF 2022 this past weekend, which came as a surprise - we were fully planning on focusing our efforts onto AngstromCTF which overlapped, however, NahamCon CTF proved to be an interesting and good-quality so a last-minute decision was made to participate in both.
 AngstromCTF is still underway, but in the awkward passage of time between my last week and weekend, I played in NahamCon CTF for a little bit of practice.

 ## Flaskmetal Alchemist